ajstewart/officer-snorlax-bot/README.md

 By default this feature is turned off.

 The bot can monitor all messages on the server and remove those that contain friend codes.
 The bot will send a message, mentioning the user, telling them the message has been removed and where friend codes are allowed.
+The message from Snorlax will auto-delete after one minute.

-The feautre is activated when a channel is added to the whitelist.
+The feature is activated when a channel is added to the whitelist.
 This is done with the command:

 ```
 @Officer Snorlax addFriendChannel <#channel-mention> <secret>